WBMH

-WBMH (106.1 FM) is an radio station licensed to serve the community of Grove Hill, Alabama, United States.
+WBMH (106.1 FM) is a radio station licensed to serve the community of Grove Hill, Alabama, United States.
 The station is owned by Thomas Butts, through licensee Pine City Radio, LLC.

 Programming

 Until mid-November 2017, WBMH broadcast a classic country music format and uses programming from Citadel Media and Jones Radio Network, as well as NASCAR programming from MRN Radio and the Performance Racing Network.

 In addition to its usual music programming, WBMH and sister station WHOD broadcast the football and baseball games of Jackson High School, Leroy High School, Washington County High School, Jackson Academy and Clarke Preparatory School.
 WBMH is an affiliate station for University of South Alabama football broadcasts.

 History

 The station was assigned the WBMH call letters by the Federal Communications Commission on March 4, 2002.